wso2-extensions/esb-inbound-kafka/docs/config.md

 ##### TLS

-The parameters you need to specify to support TLS is the same for both producers and consumers.
-It is required to specify the security protocol as well as the truststore and keystore information since you are using mutual authentication:
+The parameters required to support TLS is the same for both producers and consumers.
+As you are using mutual authentication, you should give the security protocol as well as the truststore and keystore information.

-Let's take a look at how to use a Kafka producer to start producing messages.
+Let's see how to use a Kafka producer to start producing messages.
 First, either start the console producer or use the Kafka connector to produce the message.
 You can start the producer with or without security.

-To start the console producer without security, execute the following command:
+To start the console producer without security, execute the following command.
+Alternatively, you can use the Kafka connector without security.

     bin/kafka-console-producer.sh --broker-list localhost:9092 --topic test

-Alternatively, you can use the Kafka connector without security.

-To start the console producer with security, execute the following command:
+To start the console producer with security, execute the following command.
+Alternatively, you can use the Kafka connector with security.

     kafka-console-producer –broker-list localhost:9092 –topic test –producer.config {file-path}/producer_ssl.properties

-Alternatively, you can use the Kafka connector with security.

 Use the following configuration to enable security for the console producer: